-To encourage business owners to support smokers to quit, Public Health England have this month published a guideline document advising on the use of e-cigarettes in public places and workplaces.
+To encourage business owners to support smokers to quit, Public Health England has published a guideline document advising on the use of e-cigarettes in public places and workplaces.

 The 15-page document gives a guide to policy making and states that, whilst no ‘one-size fits all’ answer exists to the issue, the advice is intended to help organisations develop their own policies which are not too permissive or prohibitive to vaping.